TheMariamE/themariame/README.md

 <div id="header" align="center">
 <img src="https://komarev.com/ghpvc/?username=themariame&style=flat-square&color=red" alt=""/>
 <h1>
-  Hello everyone!
+  Mariam Edwards
   <img src="https://media.giphy.com/media/7Z49eulwv4aGY35RaD/giphy.gif" width="60"/>
 </h1>
 </div>

 ### :woman_technologist: About Me :
-My name is Mariam Edwards and I'm a Software Engineer currently traveling between Michigan and Panamá.
+I'm a Software & QA Engineer traveling between Michigan and Panamá.
+- :bug: I've pivoted into the Quality Assurance role at a multinational company, working as a Manual and Automation QA Engineer for various web app products.

+- :lady_beetle: As QA, I've been working a lot on documentation for test plans, and test cases, using Azure DevOps testing tools to run the regression, acceptance, and performance testing.
+Also applying automation tools like Postman, Cypress, and Jmeter.

-- :spider_web: I’m currently working as a Web Developer building, managing, and maintaining websites with different technologies.
+- :spider_web: I’m currently building, managing, and maintaining websites with different technologies as a freelance Web Developer.

 - :spider: Working on my latest project series "Web Designing My Favorite Anime of All Time", where I practice React while associating it with one of the things that I love most, anime.

-- :zap: In my free time I write poetry, watch series/anime and love to play videogames with my friends.
+- :zap: In my free time I write poetry, watch series/anime, and love to play video games with my friends.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-themariame-red?style=flat&logo=Gmail&logoColor=white)](mailto:mariamedwards.smart@gmail.com)